'A Lifeline' For Doctors Helps Them Treat Postpartum Depression

 A lifeline for doctors

-Women like Ford, who have a history of depression have a higher risk of depression during pregnancy or after giving birth, what's known as perinatal depression.
+Women like Ford who have a history of depression have a higher risk of depression during pregnancy or after giving birth, what's known as perinatal depression.

 Untreated perinatal depression affects not just the mother's health, but also her baby's and her entire family's social and emotional well-being.
 It can increase the risk of premature birth and low birth weight babies.
 And when a new mom is depressed, it affects her ability to take care of her baby and bond with it.
-That in turn can affect the baby's physical and emotional development and even puts it at a higher risk of having mental health problems later in life.
+That in turn can affect the baby's physical and emotional development and even puts the baby at a higher risk of having mental health problems later in life.

-And there is a cost to not treating perinatal depression, says Dr. Tiffany Moore Simas, an associate professor of obstetrics and gynecology at the University of Massachusetts Medical School, and the director of engagement with MCPAP for Moms.
+And there is a cost to not treating perinatal depression, says Dr. Tiffany Moore Simas, an associate professor of obstetrics and gynecology at the University of Massachusetts Medical School and the director of engagement with MCPAP for Moms.

-One study estimated that untreated perinatal anxiety and mood disorders cost the state of California $2.4 billion for all births in 2017, when mother-infant pairs were followed for 5 years.
+One study estimated that untreated perinatal anxiety and mood disorders cost the state of California $2.4 billion for all births in 2017, when mother-infant pairs were followed for five years.

 Despite the health care costs associated with untreated perinatal depression, a program like MCPAP for Moms is still rare.
 Ideally, pregnant women and new mothers with depression would have access to a psychiatrist, says Byatt.
 But there's a shortage of mental health care providers in the country — finding a provider and getting a timely appointment can be difficult and frustrating, especially when someone's depressed.
 Besides, the stigma around this kind of depression prevents women from seeking help.

-For all these reasons, Byatt says medical authorities, including the American College of Obstetrics and Gynecology recommend that OB-GYNs screen their patients for depression and help them get treatment.
+For all these reasons, Byatt says medical authorities, including the American College of Obstetrics and Gynecology, recommend that OB-GYNs screen their patients for depression and help them get treatment.

 When Byatt began her initial research into perinatal depression, she started conversations with OBs in the state to see if they were screening women.
 She quickly learned that most doctors did not feel comfortable screening, even though they wanted to help.